vseryakov/backendjs/README.md

 * Go to http://localhost:8000/api.html for the Web console to test API requests.
   For this example let's create an account:

-  - by default no external module are loaded so it needs the accounts module
+  - by default no external modules are loaded so it needs the accounts module
   - restart the backend command from the above with additional parameter: `-allow-modules accounts`
   - type and execute the following URLs in the Web console: